2011 FIFA Ballon d'Or

-The 2011 FIFA Ballon d'Or Gala was the second year for FIFA's awards for the top football players and coaches of the year.
+The 2011 FIFA Ballon d'Or (lit.
+'2011 FIFA Golden Ball'), was the second year for FIFA's awards for the top football players and coaches of the year.
 The awards were given out in Zürich on 9 January 2012, with Lionel Messi claiming the title of world player of the year for the third time in a row.

 The gala ceremony was hosted by former Ballon d'Or winner Ruud Gullit and broadcast journalist Kay Murray of Real Madrid TV and Fox Soccer Channel, with singer-songwriter James Blunt and his band providing musical entertainment.

 Winners and nominees

 FIFA Ballon d'Or

 The top three nominees for the 2011 FIFA Ballon d'Or were: